 Legislation around nuisance birds has changed

-If the relevant bird species is not covered under the general license, Dealey Bird control and Falconry will advise you of this and if needed apply for a special licence on your behalf.
-We will always come to your site first and advise on all the practical methods and services available, making sure your company does not fall foul of the licencing requirements by Natural England, we will always try to dissuade problematic bird from your location, and recommend and create a less attractive environment for the nuisance birds on your premises, before undertaking any form of lethal control.
+Dealey bird control and falconry work closely with two animal rescue charities who understand our industry and are always happy to take any birds and animals that need rehoming.
+We will always come to your site first and advise on all the practical methods and services available, making sure your company does not fall fail of the licencing requirements and other acts.
+We will always try to dissuade problematic bird from your location, and recommend and create a less attractive environment for the nuisance birds on your premises, before undertaking any form of lethal control.
+If the relevant bird species is not covered under the general license, Dealey Bird control and Falconry will advise you of this and if needed apply for the specific licence on your behalf.

 What could you do to help yourself: